-13 Compile time file scatter.param
+16 Compile time file scatter.param

 Here the user can prune or enlarge the arrays used by the scattering codes DISORT, RTSPEC, TWOSTREAM PCLSAM.
 This will have major consequences on the amount of memory used when running kCARTA.
 However, it it probably safer to use the param file as it is.
-We might supply the tar package with the "space save dimensions" turned on; variables maxcly, maxulv, mammon etc might be set to 1; if so simply uncomment the lines above which these space saver dimensions are defined, to turn on the parameter value that DISORT can work with.
+We might supply the tar package with the "space save dimensions" turned on; variables maxcly, maxulv,mammon etc might be set to 1; if so simply uncomment the lines above which these space saver dimensions are defined, to turn on the parameter value that DISORT can work with.

-14 The Driver Namelist File
+17 The Driver Namelist File

-At present, our kCompressed database spans the wavenumber range from 605 $\text{cm}^{-1}$ to 2805 $\text{cm}^{-1}$ , with a point spacing of 0.0025 $\text{cm}^{-1}$ . kCARTAv0.97+ has been written so that planned future extensions to the database can be easily handled by this current version.
-(The planned extensions are from about 250 $\text{cm}^{-1}$ to 605 $\text{cm}^{-1}$ , and will need a higher resolution than 0.0025 $\text{cm}^{-1}$ ).
+At present, our kCompressed database spans the wavenumber range from 605 cm-1 to 2805 cm-1, with a point spacing of 0.0025 cm-1. kCARTAv0.97+ has been written so that planned future extensions to the database can be easily handled by this current version.
+(The planned extensions are from about 250 cm-1 to 605 cm-1, and will need a higher resolution than 0.0025 cm-1).
 Note that the program has been written so that the user cannot "mix" regions that have different wavenumber point spacings.
-In other words, if the starting frequency is such that the corresponding file has a wavenumber spacing of $0.0001 \text{ cm}^{-1}$ , and the stop frequency is such that the corresponding file has a wavenumber spacing of $0.0025 \text{ cm}^{-1}$ , the program will stop.
+In other words, if the starting frequency is such that the corresponding file has a wavenumber spacing of 0.0001 cm-1, and the stop frequency is such that the corresponding file has a wavenumber spacing of 0.0001 cm-1, and the stop frequency is such that the corresponding file has a wavenumber spacing of 0.0025 cm-1, the program will stop.

-This section gives the structure of the namelist file that controls the running of $\mathsf{kCARTA}.$ Note that
+This section gives the structure of the namelist file that controls the running of kCARTA.
+Note that